Michael MccGwire: Naval intelligence

 In 1952 MccGwire joined GCHQ to develop naval intelligence on the Soviet Navy, then returned to sea.
 On the 1956 visit to Britain by Soviet leaders Nikolai Bulganin and Nikita Khrushchev in the lead up to the Suez Crisis, MccGwire was liaison officer on an accompanying Soviet destroyer.
 In 1956-58 he served as an assistant naval attaché at the British embassy in Moscow, accompanied by his family.
 Under constant surveillance, he still managed to travel within the USSR and provided various military intelligence before modern satellite data was available.
 He also started building up his knowledge of Soviet geopolitics.

 Promoted to commander on 31 December 1958, he undertook further study in the UK and USA.
-As a 'war planner' he worked in the Supreme Allied Commander Atlantic (SACLANT) in the US.
+As a "war planner" he worked in the Supreme Allied Commander Atlantic (SACLANT) in the US.
 It was his time in the US, working on a multi-national staff, that opened MccGwire's eyes to what one can achieve when unconstrained by deeply ingrained service deference and loyalties.
 At that point he realised that he wanted to join an international organisation such as the UN.

-But before leaving the Royal Navy, MccGwire wanted to head up the Soviet Naval Intelligence Section in the British Defence Intelligence Staff, which he felt needed serious restructuring.
+Before leaving the Royal Navy, MccGwire wanted to head up the Soviet Naval Intelligence Section in the British Defence Intelligence Staff, which he felt needed serious restructuring.
 The UK was twenty years into the Cold War, yet when he got this job MccGwire was the first head of the section to know the language, to have worked in Russia, to have had experience of another agency and to be well acquainted with the Americans.
-He completely reshaped the intelligence effort to ask new questions.
-His aim was not simply to assess the military threat – how many ships the Soviets had – but to understand what the Soviet Navy was for.
+He reshaped the intelligence effort.

 It was for his contribution to British naval intelligence that MccGwire received his OBE in the 1968 New Year Honours.
 In the words of his successor as Head of the Soviet Naval Intelligence Section, Commander Peter Kimm, "it is my sincere belief that he [MccGwire] has succeeded in contributing something tangible to the security of the country and to the stability of the world in a way which is not given to many of us to do."